Back to all blog posts

 WHICH BEES NEED SAVING?

 Did you know that our planet is home to over 20,000 species of bee?
-Each species is incredible in their own way and plays a vital role in their native ecosystem.
+Each species is incredible in its own way and plays a crucial role in their native ecosystem.
 Some of these bees exist only in small numbers in tiny pockets of our globe, whereas others are found in large numbers over widespread areas, and are likely more present in your life than you realize.

 HONEY BEES ARE ONLY PART OF THE STORY

-The European honey bee (the species you’ll find occupying beekeepers’ hives, including ours), is just one of the 20,000 bee species on our planet, though they get the vast majority of the attention.
+The European honey bee (the species you’ll find occupying beekeepers’ hives, including ours) is just one of the 20,000 bee species on our planet, though they get the vast majority of the attention.

 Honey bees stand apart from other insects due to their ability to produce large quantities of honey, while also having the ability to be managed as massive, social, and easy-to-domesticate colonies.
 Most other bees live solitary or semi-social lives, building individual, inconspicuous nests for their offspring in hollow plant stems or tunnels underground, and will barely interact with other bees during their several-week-long lifespan.